Name That Tune: $100,000 Tournaments

 In 1977, eleven Golden Medley winners who did not correctly identify the Mystery Tune were invited back to play in a three week tournament where the winner would receive $100,000 in cash and prizes.
-In the first two weeks, five or six players competed in an otherwise normal game, except that in Melody Roulette, only the first two players to answer two tunes continued.
-Sing a Tune and Bid a Note were then played for ten points between the remaining two players.
+In the first two weeks, five or six contestants competed in an otherwise normal game, except that in Melody Roulette, only the first two contestants to answer two tunes continued.
+Sing a Tune and Bid a Note were then played between the remaining two contestants for ten points each.

 To determine the winner of the match, the Golden Medley became a competitive round of play instead of a bonus round and changed its name to the Golden Medley Showdown.
-Here, the two contestants tried to identify as many songs as they could within the thirty second time limit; a tune was discarded if neither player buzzed in within five seconds.
+The two contestants tried to identify as many songs as they could within the thirty second time limit.
+A tune was discarded if neither contestant buzzed in within five seconds.

 The two winners came back on the third week, playing Melody Roulette, Sing a Tune, and Bid a Note for 10 points each, and Golden Medley Showdown for 30, to determine the $100,000 winner.
 Unlike the mystery tune prize, this $100,000 was in cash and prizes.
 Runners-up won $2,500.

 In 1978, the show (which had switched to a disco set and theme) discarded the Mystery Tunes and the entire season was set up to have four nine-week $100,000 tournaments.
-The first six weeks consisted of two-player games, featuring Melody Roulette, Bid-a-Note, and Golden Medley Showdown.
-The six winners returned for a three-week tournament, played like the 1977 tournament, except that three players played Melody Roulette and two of those players played the remaining two games.
+The first six weeks consisted of two-contestant games, featuring Melody Roulette, Bid-a-Note, and Golden Medley Showdown.
+The six winners returned for a three-week tournament, played like the 1977 tournament, except that three contestants played Melody Roulette and two of those contestants played the remaining two games.
 Every ninth episode would be a tournament final.
 The winner of each tournament won $10,000 a year for the next ten years, while the runner-up won a car.
 A number of celebrity specials filled out the season.